 The second reason is the hope that inactive consultants will order and recruit again in the future.
-The thought is if we deactivate them now, then for sure they will be gone.
+The thought is if we deactivate them now, then for sure, they will be gone.
 If we don’t deactivate them, some will be active again.

 The third reason may be to save money.
 When deactivations occur, upline representatives may earn more money if your multilevel compensation plan doesn’t include rollup.
 Rollup is a feature whereby inactive and possibly ineligible representatives are skipped over when paying compensation upline.

 Some direct selling companies impose mandatory monthly fees to remain an independent representative.
 These companies use self-selection as the criterion for deactivation.
 When a rep stops paying the required monthly fee, he or she will be deactivated.
-Note, the majority of direct selling companies don’t take this approach.
+Note, that the majority of direct selling companies don’t take this approach.

 When To Prune

-In spite of the reasons not to prune that are cited above, all downline trees should be pruned, because the reasons to prune outweight the reasons not to.
+In spite of the reasons not to prune that are cited above, all downline trees should be pruned, because the reasons to prune outweigh the reasons not to.
 At this time, you are probably wondering how often to do it.
 Let’s examine your options….

 If you were to deactivate your independent representatives who were inactive this month, you would end up deactivating 25-50% of your sales force each month.
 Don’t do this, because not everyone sells or places orders every month.

-If you were to deactivate your reps who were inactive or who had not sold anything or placed an order in the previous year or longer, you would not be doing a good job at “clearing out the dead wood” (you waited too long) or “instilling a fear of loss from inactivity” (those who haven’t ordered or sold anything in a year or more have no fear of loss).
+If you were to deactivate your reps who were inactive or who had not sold anything or placed an order in the previous year or longer, you would not be doing a good job at “clearing out the deadwood” (you waited too long) or “instilling a fear of loss from inactivity” (those who haven’t ordered or sold anything in a year or more have no fear of loss).

 Most companies deactivate reps who have been inactive or who have not sold or placed an order for 3, 4, 5, or 6 months.
-So, what is right number of months to wait?
+So, what is the right number of months to wait?